Exams Are Over? Time to Recover

 Unfortunately, just because your exams are over doesn’t mean that the stress is.
 In fact, recent research from the Journal of Behavioral Medicine shows that your cells may be less able to repair DNA after your exams are completed.
 In addition, there is a correlation between fear about the future and depression after a stressful exam week is completed.

 What’s the point of all this?
 The truth is, after you have completed stressful exams, your body is in a precarious position.
 Your immune system is lowered, your cells can’t respond as quickly or as well as you expected, and you are at a higher risk of becoming sick.
 This is the worst time to weaken your system even further with alcohol, drugs, or other risky behaviors.

 In fact, finals are a particularly bad time for both alcohol and drug-related “celebrations”.
 They are statistically more likely times for college students to be victims of alcohol poisoning, violence, and rape.
 Not only that but recovering from exams with these kinds of behaviors can lead to suspension or expulsion from your school.

 Make Stress Go Away

 Here are some great alternatives to relieving finals stress that won’t hurt your pocketbook or your liver.

 - Go on a short road trip with a few friends.
 You can get away from the campus, focus on doing something you love, and let your brain unwind.
 You might be interested to check the list of the cheapest summer destinations for students.

 - Join a city sports club.
-Being involved in a sports team has all the benefits of exercising, but you also get to meet people who are interested in things you like to do, too.
+Being involved in a sports team has all the benefits of exercising, but you also get to meet people interested in things you like to do.

 - Go to a funny movie.
 Research from the University of Maryland has shown that laughter decreases stress levels and lowers blood pressure – especially if you’re watching it on the big screen.